-So I continue to have people ask what the difference is between a clip and a magazine.
-I also witnessed one of the reporters on Fox News repeatedly say “the gunman had multiple clips.”
-I once had a shooting instructor put it to us as “A clip goes in your hair.
+I continue to have people ask what the difference is between a clip and a magazine.
+I also witnessed one of the reporters on Fox News repeatedly say, “the gunman had multiple clips.”
+I once had a shooting instructor say, “A clip goes in your hair.
 A magazine goes in a gun.”
 Does that help anyone at all?

-I have my ideas as to why people use the words “clip” and “magazine” incorrectly.
+I have my ideas about why people incorrectly use the words “clip” and “magazine.”
 It may be that they were taught wrong as these children were.
 Maybe they think “clip” sounds cool.
-It could be that “clip” is a shorter word than magazine?
-If so, perhaps they could just say “mag.”
+It could be that “clip” is a shorter word than a magazine.
+If so, perhaps they could say “mag.”
 Pretty sure they hear it in movies every day since it was all over the news yesterday.
-Regardless, lots of people, including instructors are using the terms incorrectly.
+Many people, including instructors, are using the terms incorrectly.
 In my opinion, there is simply no excuse.
 Especially when you are teaching a child or a new shooter.
 Please don’t be lazy.
-Say the correct term and in your handouts print the correct term.
+Say the correct term, and in your handouts, print the correct term.

 So, what is the difference between a “clip” and a “magazine”?